Skip navigation

 In most cases, delayed puberty is simply a matter of growth changes beginning later than usual, sometimes called late bloomer.
 Once puberty begins, it progresses normally.
 This is called constitutional delayed puberty, and it runs in families.
 This is the most common cause of late maturity.

-Delayed puberty also may occur when the testes produce too little or no hormones.
+Delayed puberty also may occur when the testes produce too little or no male hormones.
 This is called hypogonadism.

 This can occur when the testes are damaged or are not developing as they should.